-You’d think I’d have remembered such a truly momentous occasion because for sure, it was one of the most amazing days of my life.
-However, it passed with without celebration or even acknowledgement; I’d promised myself so many times, I would never do ‘it’ again – that this was ‘The Last Time’, I never recognised it was actually “The Last Time”.
+You’d think I’d remember such a truly momentous occasion because for sure, it was one of the most amazing days of my life.
+However, it passed without celebration or even acknowledgement; I’d promised myself so many times, I would never do ‘it’ again – that this was ‘The Last Time’, I never recognised it was actually “The Last Time”.
 And so it passed unnoticed, no doubt, in a barrage of self-recrimination and disgust.

 For years I struggled to stop bingeing and purging and yet, for over 15 years, I lived with bulimia in varying degrees of intimacy.
 Years that should have been some of the most memorable times of my life are not much more than a blur because I was too busy caught up and trapped in my own private war to notice.

 As a successful model, with agents in London, Paris, Hamburg and Tokyo, I was living the sort of life many people dream of.
 However, in reality, my life was somewhat less glamorous.